quantling/pyndl/doc/source/installation.rst

 -----

 If you want to install *pyndl* on MacOS you can also install it from `pypi <https://pypi.python.org/pypi>`_.
-However, gcc/g++ might be outdated as xcode provides 4.X, while 6.3 is needed.
-Therefore, it might be necessary to update gcc first, before installing *pyndl*:
+However, you need xcode and gcc/g++ 6.3 installed.
+As gcc/g++ might be outdated as xcode provides only 4.X, it might be necessary to update gcc first, before installing *pyndl*:

-1. for safe-guarding redo the xcode install in the Terminal:
+1. `Download and install x-code <https://developer.apple.com/xcode/>`_ or for safe-guarding redo the xcode install in the Terminal if you have already installed it:

 .. code:: bash